s4l1h/vue-toastr/docs/usage_browser.md

 // you can access the plugin from everywhere via this.$toastr new Vue({
   mounted() {
+    // Inject your class names for animation this.$toastr.defaultClassNames = ["animated", "zoomInUp"];
     // Change Toast Position
     this.$toastr.defaultPosition = "toast-top-left";
     // Send message to browser screen